-Scammers usually claim to recover your funds or fast track your support ticket which always involves them asking for your Private Key or Seed Phrase.
-Trust Wallet moderators or staff will never ask you for your seed phrase or private key.
+Scammers usually claim to recover your funds or fast track your support ticket which always involves them asking for your private key or recovery phrase.
+Trust Wallet moderators or staff will never ask you for your recovery phrase or private key.

 Recently we have also seen an influx of fake Telegram giveaway groups that just invite users out of our official Telegram channel and lure them to visit phishing websites through competitions or giveaways.
 Trust Wallet will never invite you in any special Telegram giveaway group.

 Whenever someone Messages you who hasn’t messaged you before, you get the REPORT SPAM option on the top of the Message.
 The same works for unwanted group invites.
 Please don't post any photos or pictures of scammers in our Telegram group as this only confuses new users.
 Message an Admin directly if you want to report someone.

 The other common thing you will encounter are phishing websites impersonating our official Website, Blog or Medium site.
 They usually appear and look like our official sites, but are actually malicious phishing websites.
 They usually add another subdomain level or use a somewhat similar domain name to fool users.